-Students will attend classes two times a month and the remaining course work will be completed through the online platform, Desire to Learn (D2L).
+Students will attend classes weekly (alternating weeks for each course in a given semester) and the remaining course work will be completed through the online platform, Desire to Learn (D2L).
 Classes will be held on Metropolitan State's Brooklyn Park Campus.
-In the second year, students will work on a final Capstone project or thesis.
+In the second year, students will work on a final project.